-How to turn on Private Browsing in Safari using iPhone or iPad
+How to turn on private browsing on iPhone or iPad

 - Open Safari;

-Shortcut for Private Browsing in Safari with iOS 15
+Shortcut for Private Browsing on Safari with iOS 16

 - Open Safari;

-- Press and hold the “Tabs” icon (squares at the bottom right corner);
+- Press and hold the “Tabs” icon on the bottom-right corner of the screen;

 - Open Safari;

-- Click on the “x Tabs” button right above the “Private” option;
+- Click on the “x Tabs” button right above the “Private” option and click “Done.”

 To close an Incognito tab: